 In a stockpot, bring the water, kimchi, kimchi liquid, mirin, kombu, sesame oil, and dark green scallion top to a boil.
 Let simmer for at least 30 minutes.
 Taste the broth.

-- When ready to eat fill bottoms of bowls with cooked egg noodles, if using and ladle the broth.
+When ready to eat fill bottoms of bowls with cooked egg noodles, if using and ladle the broth.
 Top with chopped scallions and serve.

-If you are vegan, use soba noodles or rice sticks instead of egg noodles.
+For those who are vegan, use soba noodles or rice sticks instead of egg noodles.